This product is no longer in stock

 This burner, excuse me, "stove", screws into any Propane/IsoButane Fuel Canister, which is available from us at our store and many other sources.
 We cannot ship it due to UPS restrictions.
 Open up the one and only simple valve on it, put a match or lighter to it, and you're in business.
 The specs say it will boil a liter of water in under 4 minutes, which might be a bit optimistic, but nonetheless it does happen pretty quick.
 Unlike some stoves, you can control the flame output volume on this one, so you can simmer or slow cook whatever is on the menu.
 See a owners manual here.

 One stove will provide one or two campers all of the cooking power needed for a typical backpacking trip.
 With each regular size canister, a reasonable usage estimate is about 12 meals where you're boiling a couple cups of water for dehydrated packages.
 For 3 or more, we suggest adding another stove for your group.
 If you're car camping, where weight is not an issue, or you are cooking for larger groups, consider instead a larger Base Camp Stove.
 You can cook a regular dinner with that one.
+Or purchase one of our Esbit Pocket Stoves if you're still looking for another small stove option while backpacking the trail.

 For more information, read one of our articles on cooking in the woods, preparation tips and eating right while on the trail.
 For some third-party user reviews of this and other gear we rent and sell, visit our backpacking and camping user gear review page.